ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 * Install virtualenv with `pip install virtualenv`.

-* Check the instillation with `virtualenv —version`.
+* Confirm the instillation with `virtualenv —version`.

 * In your development directory of choice (ex.: the Desktop, /Dev, /Documents, etc.), create a new directory with `mkdir <Project_Name>`.